great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 2. In the **Data Assets** list, click the Data Asset name.

+3. Click the **Expectations** tab.

-3. Click **New Expectation**.
+4. Click **New Expectation**.

-4. Select an Expectation type, enter the column name, and then complete the optional fields.
+5. Select an Expectation type, enter the column name, and then complete the optional fields.

     If you prefer to work in a code editor, or you want to configure an Expectation from the [Expectations Gallery](https://greatexpectations.io/expectations/), click the **JSON Editor** tab and define your Expectation parameters in the code pane.

-5. Click **Save**.
+6. Click **Save**.

-6. Optional.
+7. Optional.
 Repeat steps 1 to 4 to add additional Expectations.

-7. Optional.
+8. Optional.
 Run a Validation.
 See [Run a Validation](/docs/cloud/validations/manage_validations#run-a-validation).

 ## Edit an Expectation